ME-ICA/tedana/docs/approach.rst

 In order to avoid using bad signal from affected echoes in calculating :math:`T_{2}^*` and :math:`S_{0}` for a given voxel, ``tedana`` generates an adaptive mask, where the value for each voxel is the number of echoes with "good" signal.
-The voxel in the shortest echo with the 33rd percentile signal is identified.
+The voxel in the shortest echo with the 33rd percentile mean signal across time is identified.
 The threshold for each echo is the signal in the same voxel divided by 3.
 This is an arbitrary, but conservative threshold in that it only excludes voxels where the signal is much lower than other measured signals in each echo.
 When :math:`T_{2}^*` and :math:`S_{0}` are calculated below, each